cslev/p4extern/README.md

  **Approach b)** or the more proper way of defining it in an extern library (**INCOMPLETE AT THE MOMENT**)

-First, we follow path *a)* and (might) cover the *b)* as well)
+First, we follow path *a)* and (might) cover path *b)* as well)

-But, first things first, get the sources
+But, first things first: get the sources
 ```
 $ git clone --recursive https://github.com/cslev/p4extern
 ```
-As one can see, it contains the two submodules (that need to be modified) we will need during implementing and supporting an extern:
+As one can see, it contains two submodules (that need to be modified) we will need during implementing and supporting an extern:
  - **BMv2** itself (we need to extend the switch architecture to support new externs - as one would need to implement an extern in a physical P4 switch as well)
  - **P4C compiler** to support calling your extern function

-In order to ensure the submodules also checked out their further submodules, do the following steps for p4c
+In order to ensure that submodules also checked out their further submodules, do the following steps for p4c
 ```
 $ cd p4c
 $ git submodule update --init --recursive